 In selecting employees for redundancy any of the following criteria may be applied; the list is not exhaustive:

-- Performance and conduct at work: for example employees whose personnel / HR records contain evidence of an un-expired warning under the disciplinary, capability or sickness policies & procedures.
+- performance and conduct at work: for example employees whose personnel/HR records contain evidence of an un-expired warning under the disciplinary, capability or sickness policies and procedures.
 For sickness absence only absence not related to a confirmed underlying health condition may be considered.

-4.6.3 Alternatively where there is a re-structuring e.g. of roles within a team or area, the University may identify as ‘at risk’ all staff in the old posts and select which of these at-risk staff are slotted into the available new posts in the new structure by a process of ring-fenced competitive interviews or assessment against the person specification criteria of the new posts.
-Those staff who are unsuccessful from this ring-fenced process who do not slot into the available new posts, will remain at risk of redundancy and will move onto the processes under 4.8 and the Redeployment Procedure below.
+Alternatively where there is a restructuring − for example of roles within a team or area, the University may identify as ‘at risk’ all staff in the old posts and select which of these at-risk staff are slotted into the available new posts in the new structure by a process of ring-fenced competitive interviews or assessment against the person specification criteria of the new posts.
+Those staff who are unsuccessful from this ring-fenced process who do not slot into the available new posts, will remain at risk of redundancy and will move onto the processes under 4.8 and the Redeployment Procedure.

-4.6.4 Where the redundancy is due to the expiry of external funding, other than in exceptional circumstances, the selection of staff to be placed at risk of redundancy will be determined by their holding of a post which is established by the expiring funding.
-Efforts will be made to re-deploy individuals in line with the Redeployment Procedure.
-A staged dismissal procedure will be followed: - The employee will be informed in writing of the proposed redundancy and the reasons; - The employee will be invited to a consultation meeting to discuss the redundancy and redeployment opportunities; - The employee will be informed of his/her right to appeal against the redundancy.
+Where the redundancy is due to the expiry of external funding, other than in exceptional circumstances, the selection of staff to be placed at risk of redundancy will be determined by their holding of a post which is established by the expiring funding.
+Efforts will be made to redeploy individuals in line with the Redeployment Procedure.
+A staged dismissal procedure will be followed:

 Employees have the right to be accompanied by a work companion, who may be a fellow employee in the University, a locally accredited trade union representative, or an accredited official employed by a trade union.
 A trade union representative who is not an employed official must have been certified by their union as being competent to accompany a worker.